kotfu/dye-your-shell/CONTRIBUTING.md

 $ invoke pypi-test
 ```

-1. Build source distribution, wheel distribution, and upload them to pypi:
+13. Build source distribution, wheel distribution, and upload them to pypi:
 ```
 $ invoke pypi
 ```

-1. Switch back to the **develop** branch.
+14. Switch back to the **develop** branch.

-2. Add an **Unreleased** section to the top of `CHANGELOG.md`.
+15. Add an **Unreleased** section to the top of `CHANGELOG.md`.
 Push the
     change to github.

+16. Run `$ pip install -e .[dev]` to ensure your venv gets an updated
+    development version string